 What is created and exhibited shows what can be achieved when people can dream big and inspire others to create, connect, experience, and celebrate art in its many forms.

 Sydney is indeed a creative and inspiring place and here is a collection of the galleries for you to investigate.

-Campbelltown Arts Centre holds the Campbelltown City Council collection comprising of over 1400 artworks by significant Australian and International artists.
-Valued at over $7 million, the collection grows each year through acquisition, generous donations, bequests, the acquisitive Fisher’s Ghost Art Award, new commissioned works and through the Australian Government’s Cultural Gifts Program.
+“Held onsite at Campbelltown Arts Centre, Campbelltown City Council collection comprises of over 1400 artworks by significant Australian and International artists.
+Valued at over $7 million, the collection grows each year through acquisition, generous donations, bequests, the acquisitive Fisher’s Ghost Art Award, new commissioned works and through the Australian Government’s Cultural Gifts Program.”
+CAMPBELLTOWN ARTS CENTRE

 12 Mary Place Paddington NSW 2021

 “Defiance Gallery was founded in 1995 and is run by Campbell Robertson-Swann and Lauren Harvey.
 For the past two decades, Defiance has maintained a reputation as a focal point for the highest quality Australian and International sculpture and painting.
 The gallery’s stalwart support for sculpture has marked it as the leading Australian exhibition space for this form.”
 DEFIANCE GALLERY

 “The Ferry Artists Gallery is a community run art gallery in the beautiful & historic Wisemans Ferry.
 The Gallery is a venue where talented local artists exhibit and sell their creations in a wide range of media including painting, ceramics, jewellery, printmaking, sculpture, textiles, metal art, photography, and glassware.
 New exhibitions and workshops are held regularly.”
 DEFIANCE GALLERY